Opinion

 Consider, for example, computational-complexity theory—the main focus of Avi’s book—which I find to be the most elegant theory in CS.
 The theory focuses on classifying computational problems according to their resource usage, usually time and space.
 One of the crown jewels of that theory is the concept of NP-completeness, which crystalizes the difference between checking solutions and finding solutions.
 The paradigmatic NP-complete problem is the Boolean Satisfiability Problem (SAT), which asks whether a given Boolean formula, with Boolean gates such as AND and NOT, has some assignment of 0s and 1s to its input variables such that the formula yields the value 1.
 When Cook proved in 1971 that SAT is NP-complete, the problem was considered computationally hard.

 Over the past 30 years, however, we have madef tremendous progress in SAT solving, which is today an industrial reality.
 NP-completeness theory, however, does not explain or predict the unreasonable effectiveness of SAT solvers.
-In spite of recent effortsg to go beyond worst-case complexity, this approach is still the prevalent approach to computational-complexity analysis, but it shed little light on “real-word complexity.”
+In spite of recent effortsg to go beyond worst-case complexity, this approach is still the prevalent approach to computational-complexity analysis, but it sheds little light on “real-world complexity.”

 So, I do not consider myself a mathematician.
 I am squarely in the computer science camp.